goodloop/autoware_auto_mirror/src/common/motion_model/design/motion_model-design.md

 motion model, and two specific variants are provided: a CVTR (Constant Velocity and Turn Rate) and a CATR (Constant Acceleration and Turn Rate) model.

-Derivations for these models can be found in the [motion_model.ipynb](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/src/prediction/kalman_filter/notebooks/motion_model.ipynb) file.
+Derivations for these models can be found in the [motion_model.ipynb](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/src/common/motion_model/notebooks/motion_model.ipynb) file.

 #### CATR (Constant Acceleration and Turn Rate)

-See `autoware::prediction::CatrMotionModel` typedef for details.
+See `autoware::common::motion_model::CatrMotionModel` typedef for details.

 This model assumes a state: